sumathjairaj/AdjustTakeHome/Scenario1/README.md

 ## Steps to run

-- Clone this repo in your local machine
+- Clone this repo
 - Execute the script `randomNumListGenerator.py`
     - script takes range as an argument `-r`
-    - if no value is passed for `-r` then by default `10` set to range
+    - if no value is passed for `-r` then by default `10` is set to range
     - range argument `-r` takes only `int` type

     ```